Skip to main content

 Block FUSE adapters (e.g. JuiceFS and ObjectiveFS)

-Other disk adapters for S3, such as JuiceFS or ObjectiveFS, require that you store data in your S3 bucket in a proprietary block format.
+Other disk adapters for S3, such as JuiceFS, ObjectiveFS, or ZeroFS, require that you store data in your S3 bucket in a proprietary block format.
 This means that you cannot use your existing data sets in S3 with these tools, and these buckets aren’t compatible with any existing S3 workflows that you use.
 Archil stores data in S3 in its native format, so you can simultaneously use and share the data from both a disk and S3.
 You can also use Archil to connect to existing data sets in S3.

 Shared file storage (e.g. Alluxio and FSx for Lustre)